 4. Coffee and Tea

+If you knew what was in some coffee out there, you might not think of it as the best part of waking up anymore.
+Coffee is an expensive product, and the demand for it globally is staggering.
+Americans, after all “Run On Dunkin,” spending nearly $15.00 a week (over $1,000 annually) on coffee.
+Those figures do not even factor in the amount spent on home-brewed cups of joe, by the way.
+Some of us may be eager, willing, and able to spend top dollar for our daily caffeine habit, but most of us view it as a daily necessity to have without breaking the bank.
+As a result, ground coffee is often cut with leaves, twigs, corn, barley, parchment, chicory, cereal grains, caramel, starch, malt, and figs to stretch the manufacturer’s dollar.
+Instant coffee is most susceptible to this, but not the only issue.
+And if you’re now thinking of switching your morning hot beverage of choice to tea, things aren’t all rosy over in that camp, either.
+Many tea bags include leaves from other plants, color additives, and sometimes even colored saw dust (it’s technically edible).
 But there is hope!
 If you can, invest in a coffee grinder and purchase whole coffee beans.
 Do your best to avoid instant coffee, too.
-I would totally tell you if I knew of exact brands with worse or better reputations for the pre-ground stuff (or tea bags), but that information is few and far between.
+I would totally tell you if I knew of exact brands with worse or better reputations for the pre-ground stuff (or tea bags), but that information is not easily accessible.
 Instead, do your best to make your own judgment calls when researching which brands you’re going to trust.
 We can’t live in fear of food, and sometimes when information is lacking, we have to do our best with the insight we do have rather than let it paralyze us.

-5. Sushi (and other fish)
+5. Sushi (and Other Fish)

 6. Berry Products